Reflection symmetry: In nature

-Animals that are bilaterally symmetric have reflection symmetry in the sagittal plane, which divides the body vertically into left and right halves, with one of each sense organ and limb pair on either side.
+Animals that are bilaterally symmetric have reflection symmetry around the sagittal plane, which divides the body vertically into left and right halves, with one of each sense organ and limb pair on either side.
 Most animals are bilaterally symmetric, likely because this supports forward movement and streamlining.

 In architecture

 Mirror symmetry is often used in architecture, as in the facade of Santa Maria Novella, Florence.
 It is also found in the design of ancient structures such as Stonehenge.
 Symmetry was a core element in some styles of architecture, such as Palladianism.